 What Are Lance Campers Known For?

 Lance Campers are known for their truck campers.
-Prior to the introduction of travel trailers in the early 2000s, Lance and truck campers were almost synonymous.
+Prior to the introduction of travel trailers in the mid 2000s, Lance and truck campers were almost synonymous.
 They are responsible for many truck camper innovations and standards and developed a patented LanceLock™ building technique for the section that sits in the bed of the truck.